If you are experiencing a medical emergency, please call 9-1-1

 - Patients are seen first by a qualified Registered Nurse using the triage scale.
 The triage scale is a specified process where patients are prioritized according to their acuity and urgency level.
 These patients are placed into appropriate treatment areas for assessment, diagnosis and treatment by the emergency doctor based on their urgency.

 - The sickest patients will be seen first.
 So, a patient who arrives after you (including those arriving by ambulance) may be seen before you if their illness or injury is more serious than yours.
-If your condition changes while you are waiting to be seen, please tell our staff.

 - Other things that may add to your wait time include: the number of tests you may need (for example, bloodwork, ECG, urine sample, x-rays or a CT scan), whether your emergency doctor has requested a consultation with another specialist, whether you are being admitted to the hospital and need to wait for an available bed.
 Please note that the emergency staff will continue to care for you until you are moved to your room.

 - If your condition changes at any time while waiting, please speak with a nurse or other team member first.
 Please do not leave before telling someone.

 Why Am I Waiting in the Emergency Department?

 This video from Dr. Mike Evans explains wait times in the Emergency Room